Ruth First Fellowship

-The Ruth First Fellowship is a prestigious award made by the University of Witwatersrand that enables journalists, writers, researchers, film makers or photographers to pursue in-depth projects that can be presented in ways that influence thinking, discussion and debate in South Africa.
-Our goal is to support a new generation of public intellectuals capable of immersing themselves deeply in the most pressing issues and ideas of the day, engage in original research and to tell great stories – presenting their work in ways that can engage a new generation of audiences.
+The Ruth First Fellowship is a prestigious award made by the University of Witwatersrand that enables journalists, writers, researchers, film-makers and photographers to pursue in-depth projects that can be presented in ways that influence thinking, discussion and debate in South Africa.
+Our goal is to support a new generation of public intellectuals capable of immersing themselves deeply in the most pressing issues and ideas of the day, to engage in original research, to tell great stories and present their work in ways that can engage a new generation of audiences.

 The fellowship is intended to allow Fellows to pursue an in-depth project of original research.
 It should be ground-breaking and in keeping with the tradition of Ruth First’s politically and socially relevant research and journalism.